cultureandempire/cultureandempire.github.io/cande.md

 > The CIA currently maintains a network of several hundred foreign individuals around the world who provide intelligence for the CIA and at times attempt to influence opinion through the use of covert propaganda.
 These individuals provide the CIA with direct access to a large number of newspapers and periodicals, scores of press services and news agencies, radio and television stations, commercial book publishers, and other foreign media outlets.

-According to Alex Constantine, author of "Mockingbird: The Subversion Of The Free Press By The CIA), in the 1950s, "some 3,000 salaried and contract CIA employees were eventually engaged in propaganda efforts."
+According to Alex Constantine, author of "Mockingbird: The Subversion Of The Free Press By The CIA", in the 1950s, "some 3,000 salaried and contract CIA employees were eventually engaged in propaganda efforts."
 Officially, [the program was ended](http://en.wikipedia.org/wiki/Operation_Mockingbird) in 1976 by incoming CIA Director George H. W. Bush.

 Inserting teams into existing media companies is one strategy.
 Another is to create your own business intelligence groups from the ground up.
 This is how large firms promote legislation, by funding "industry round tables" and "researchers" who push a pre-agreed message.
 The Spider has undoubtedly invested in many businesses, from armaments to drugs, and media.
 It's both profitable and convenient.